ASivashs/Memory_usage_scripts/python/README.md

 ## Help

-To get help, run the script with the following command:
+For additional information and options, run the script with the following command:
 ```
 python3 memory_control.py --help
 ```